zachcasper/ubs/README.md

 ### Create a Radius Resource Group and Environment

-All resources including Radius environments reside in a resource group just like in Azure.
+All resources including Radius environments reside in a resource group just like in Azure (they are completely separate however).

 Create a Radius resource group.
-There is no configuration for resource groups yet (there will be RBAC rules in the future), so we can just use a simple create command.
+There is no configuration options for resource groups yet (there will be RBAC rules in the future), so we can just use a simple create command.
 ```
 rad group create demo-todolist
 ```
 Create a corresponding environments.
 We could use the `rad environment create` imperative command, but since we need more advanced configurations, we will use a declarative approach with a Bicep file.
 This also saves us from using multiple `rad recipe register` imperative commands.

-This repository has the demo-todolist-env.bicep file.
-There are four resources defined:
+This repository includes the `demo-todolist-env.bicep` file.
+There are four resources defined in this file:

 * The demo-todolist environment.
   * The Kubernetes namespace is `demo`.
 When we deploy the `todolist` application, Radius will deploy the resources to the `demo-todolist` Kubernetes namespace.